eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/machine_name.png
   :align: center

-You can edit "Runtime Options" here, or change them later in the EaaSI UI as desired.
+You can edit "Runtime Options" here, or change them later in the EAASI UI as desired.

 Under the "Drive Settings", locate the "disk empty drive" with the "boot drive" flag, and click on the appropriate gear button for that drive: